anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

         the default parameter names correspond to the field names of the "embedded" record, and the associated types are the types of the respective fields.

-    !!! question "where to put the actual auxiliary definitions"

-        Where do we put the type definitions for nontrivial message arguments?

     Form

-    :   First, we have a
+    :   First, we have a hidden note `??? note "Auxiliary Juvix code"` followed by a juvix code block that gives the Juvix type;
-        the juvix type definition,
-        where the type name follows the pattern `[EngineFamilyName]Message`.
+         the type name follows the pattern `[EngineFamilyName]Message`.

     :   Afterwards,